bitquery/streaming-data-platform-docs/docs/examples/Solana/Solana-DexPools-API.md

 ```

 ### Liquidity removal for Meteora Pairs
-[This](https://ide.bitquery.io/liquidity-removal-for-meteora) subscription returns the real-time liquidity addition event details for the Radium Pairs.
+[This](https://ide.bitquery.io/liquidity-removal-for-meteora) subscription returns the real-time liquidity addition event details for the Meteora Pairs.

 ``` graphql
 subscription {